Alejogb1/job-board/blog-data/can-a-class-used-in-one-example-be-reused-in-a-different-example-if-its-now-unavailable-in-the-specification.md

 id: "can-a-class-used-in-one-example-be-reused-in-a-different-example-if-its-now-unavailable-in-the-specification"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It’s a situation I've definitely encountered a few times in my career, and it always sparks a fascinating discussion around decoupling, design patterns, and the often-unpredictable evolution of specifications.
-So, the question is: can a class, initially used in one example, be repurposed in a new context where it's no longer explicitly defined or available in the *current* specification?
-The short, very technically-oriented answer is: it *depends*.
+So, the question is: can a class, initially used in one example, be repurposed in a new context where it's no longer explicitly defined or available in the _current_ specification?
+The short, very technically-oriented answer is: it _depends_.
 And the reasons why are significantly more intricate than a simple yes or no.

 From a purely formal, specification-driven perspective, if a class is not present in the current specification or it's been explicitly removed, then its direct usage as if it were part of that specification is generally discouraged, and in many cases, technically impossible without some form of intervention.
 Think of specifications as contracts.
 If the contract (the specification) doesn't mention a particular service or resource (the class), you can’t reasonably expect to use it as part of fulfilling that contract without violating its rules.
 This applies, for example, to situations where a deprecated API is removed and it is not available in a new specification, because the interface has changed.
 However, in practice, software development often involves situations that are less rigid than pure theory would suggest.
 Real-world projects evolve, specifications change, and developers are frequently tasked with adapting existing code to new requirements or modified environments.